patelj14/git_assignment/README.md

 d.
 Give me a step by step guide on how to add someone to your repository.

+1. Go to github
+2. Go to repository
+3. Go to Settings
+4. Click on Access -> Collaborators
+5. Manage access --> Add People
+6. Enter email or username to add people.

 e.
 What is the difference between git and GitHub?

+GitHub is a website that stores and tracks (hosting repository) changes to coding projects and allows you to collaborate with other individuals. git is a version control tool that we install on the local computer to be able to read, write and delete code/files and push/pull those changes to github.

 f.
 What does git diff do?

 g.
 What is the main branch?

+The main branch is your production branch where you keep the most steady state code and the most approved versions of your code for each file.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?